 Dan Torrence (Ewan McGregor) has grown up, but he is still haunted by what he experienced when he was a boy.
-Dan has a gift that he refers to as The Shining.
-It allows him to communicate, telepathically, with other people, but it also makes him a target to hungry spirits.
+Dan has a gift that he refers to as the Shining.
+It allows him to telepathically communicate with other people, but it also makes him a target for hungry spirits.
 Spirits want his shine, and when he was a boy, Dan’s father took him to a haunted hotel, known as the Overlook Hotel.
-The spirits there were hungry, and while he made it out of the hotel alive, the spirits formed a connection to him, so they seem to follow him wherever he goes.
-By adulthood, Dan has found a way to deal with these spirits, and now works as a hospice nurse.
+The spirits there were hungry, and while he made it out of the hotel alive, the spirits formed a connection to him.
+By adulthood, Dan has found a way to deal with these spirits, and he now works as a hospice nurse.
 He uses his ability to help dying patients find peace in their final moments, for which they have given him the nickname "Doctor Sleep."

-One day, Dan is contacted by a young girl, named Abra (Kyleigh Curran), with a powerful Shining of her own.
-Abra has learned of a group, led by a woman known as Rose The Hat (Rebecca Ferguson), who feed off of other people's Shine in order to live forever.
-Rose The Hat has immensely powerful Shine, and uses it to track other individuals so that her group can feed.
-Rose The Hat is powerful, and has sensed Abra's power, so Dan needs to find a way to protect Abra from what is coming.
-Unfortunately, Rose The Hat is far more powerful than he is.
-In order to save Abra, Dan may have to take her to the most dangerous place in the world for her, the Overlook Hotel.
+One day, Dan is contacted by a young girl, named Abra (Kyleigh Curran), with a powerful Shine of her own.
+Abra has learned of a group led by a woman known as Rose the Hat (Rebecca Ferguson), who feed off of other people's Shine in order to live forever.
+Rose the Hat has immensely powerful Shine, and she uses it to track other individuals so that her group can feed.
+Rose the Hat is powerful, and she has sensed Abra's power, so Dan needs to find a way to protect the young girl from what is coming for her.
+Unfortunately, Rose the Hat is far more powerful than he is.
+In order to save Abra, Dan may have to take her to the most dangerous place in the world for people like them, the Overlook Hotel.

 The Pros & Cons